The Labours of Hercules: The Lernaean Hydra

-Poirot speaks to Jean and tells her that the conversation Nurse Harrison claimed to have overheard seemed psychologically unlikely as two possible conspirators would never had had such a conversation in a place where they could be easily listened to.
-He observed the nurse's positive reaction when he told her of a possible exhumation and then had her followed by Georges who witnessed the buying of the compact and the laying of the trap for Jean.
-The motive was jealousy as Nurse Harrison was convinced by Oldfield's kind manner over several years that he intended her to be his bride.
+Poirot speaks to Jean and tells her that the conversation Nurse Harrison claimed to have overheard seemed psychologically unlikely as two possible conspirators would never have had such a conversation in a place where they could have been overheard.
+He observed the nurse's positive reaction when he told her of a possible exhumation and then had her followed by George, who witnessed her buying the compact and laying the trap for Jean.
+The motive was jealousy, as Nurse Harrison was convinced by Oldfield's kind manner over several years that he intended her to be his bride.

 The Arcadian Deer

 Poirot is diverted to stay in an English village inn when his chauffeur-driven car breaks down.
-Although he does not appreciate the badly cooked meal he is served, he does enjoy relaxing in front of the fire in his room after his walk through the snow to reach the establishment.
+Although he does not appreciate the badly-cooked meal he is served, he does enjoy relaxing in front of the fire in his room after his walk through the snow to reach the establishment.
 He is interrupted by the mechanic who is trying to repair the car.
 The young man – Ted Williamson – is impossibly handsome and well-built, like a Greek god, and Poirot is reminded of a shepherd in Arcady.
 Williamson knows of Poirot's reputation and asks him to trace a young girl who has disappeared.

 The previous June, Williamson was called out to a large house nearby called Grasslawn to repair a broken radio.
 The house owners and their guests were out boating and he was shown in by the maid to a Russian ballet dancer who was staying there.
 The golden-haired maid was called Nita and Williamson fell for her.
 He went out for a walk with her and she said she would be back with her mistress in two weeks time and would see him again but when the time had come for their second meeting, the maid was different.
 The new maid, Marie Hellin, gave him an address in North London to write to contact Nita, but his letter came back unanswered.